Key points about coping with a natural disaster

 How to help your child after a natural disaster

-The response of the adults around children is very important and influences how children cope with a traumatic event.
-It is important to be aware of your own responses and emotional needs so that you can look after your children.
+The response of the adults around tamariki is very important.
+It influences how tamariki cope with a traumatic event.
+It is important to be aware of your own responses and emotional needs so that you can look after your tamariki.

 Talk about how everyone is feeling about what has happened.
 Let them know that their responses are natural and normal for the situation.

-Being honest about the experience.
-Children’s imagination and the fear of the unknown can be more overwhelming for children than the reality.
-Don't focus on the gruesome or tragic aspects of the experience.
+Be honest about the experience.
+Imagination and fear of the unknown can feel more overwhelming than reality.
+Don't focus on the gruesome or tragic aspects of an experience.
 Talk about the services and people who are helping to make things better.
 If you do not have answers, then that is OK to tell them that.

-Being prepared to answer the same question over and over again.
-This is their way of making sense of the situation.
+Be prepared to answer the same question over and over again.
+This is how tamariki make sense of the situation.

-Reassuring your child that they are loved, safe (in whatever realistic or truthful way they are), and cared for.
+Reassure your child that they are safe (in whatever realistic or truthful way they are).
+Remind them you love and care about them.

 Special attention